BRITE-REU/programming-workshops/source/workshops/01_linux_bash/bash_scripting.rst

 ********************
 The permissions on the script you created should be set so you can execute it.
 The file can be executed either as ``./myscript.sh`` or ``bash myscript.sh``.
 Try that.

-However, sometimes, the file might not have an appropriate permission set.
+However, sometimes the file might not have an appropriate permissions set.
 For example:

 .. code-block:: sh